 - Arthritis, which could affect head-turning, steering wheel grip, and/or pedal usage

 - Failure to yield the right of way

 - Misjudgment of time or distance required to execute a left turn in the face of oncoming traffic

 - Driving too fast or slow for conditions or otherwise driving erratically

-While safety features are improving in newer vehicles due to crash testing and continual redesigns, that does not mean that the cars are necessarily safer for older operators.
+While safety features are improving in newer vehicles due to crash testing and continual redesigns, that does not mean the cars are necessarily safer for older operators.
 In economy class, fuel-efficient vehicles, the windows may be smaller, which increases the potential for problems due to limited vision.
-The newer controls within a vehicle may be somewhat complicated and difficult to understand for an elderly driver, resulting in incorrect or dangerous use.Getting Unsafe Drivers off the Roads
+The newer controls within a vehicle may be somewhat complicated and challenging to understand for an elderly driver, resulting in incorrect or dangerous use.Getting Unsafe Drivers off the Roads

 Senior lobbying groups argue that mandatory road testing for older Americans is ageist and discriminatory.
 However, the statistics are objective, and if road testing for drivers over a certain age saves thousands of lives a year, that creates a stronger argument for more stringent testing.